 Christmas blue light pilgrimage: 400 participants celebrate community in the Mostviertel!

-On December 18, 2024, 400 participants marched through the Christmas blue light pilgrimage through Lower Austria, led by Minister Tanner.
+On December 18, 2024, 400 participants marched through Lower Austria in the Christmas blue light pilgrimage, led by Minister Tanner.

-On December 18, 2024, 400 participants marched through the Christmas blue light pilgrimage through Lower Austria, led by Minister Tanner.
-(Symbolbild/DNAT)
+On December 18, 2024, 400 participants marched through Lower Austria in the Christmas blue light pilgrimage, led by Minister Tanner.

 Christmas blue light pilgrimage: 400 participants celebrate community in the Mostviertel!

-Gresten, Österreich - On December 18, 2024, a large Christmas blue light pilgrimage took place in the Mostviertel, which was organized by the Lower Austria military command.
-Around 400 participants took part in this special event, including soldiers from the Federal Army, members of the police, members of the volunteer fire brigade and the Red Cross.
-The event was led by Defense Minister Klaudia Tanner, who symbolized the first step of the upcoming celebrations to reflect on Christmas.
-The pilgrims marched together on an approximately ten-kilometer route from Perwarth via Randegg to Gresten, such as meinbezirk.at reported.
+On December 18, 2024, a large Christmas blue light pilgrimage took place in the Mostviertel, organized by the Lower Austria Military Command.
+Around 400 participants took part in this special event, including soldiers of the armed forces, members of the police, members of the volunteer fire department and the Red Cross.
+The event was led by Defense Minister Klaudia Tanner, symbolizing the first step of the upcoming celebrations to reflect on Christmas.
+The pilgrims marched together on a route of around ten kilometers from Perwarth via Randegg to Gresten, like meinkreis.at reported.

-This contemplative event was not only a sign of cohesion in the security forces, but also a valuable way to adapt to the upcoming Christmas and to emphasize the importance of cooperation.
+This contemplative event was not only a sign of solidarity among the security forces, but also a valuable opportunity to prepare for the upcoming Christmas and to emphasize the importance of togetherness.